sigsum/sigsum/proposals/2024-11-vkey-conversion-tools.md

 * Add needed conversion functions to the `sigsum-key` tool.

-* We need to decide on naming. "vkey" is a common term, but as far as I've seen, it's nowhere in any normative text; it is used as a variable name in code documentation and examples.
+* Use the "vkey" term for the ui, specifically in naming of subcommands. "vkey" is a common term, but as far as I've seen, it's nowhere in any normative text; it is merely used as a variable name in code documentation and examples.
 An alternative is the more verbose "note verifier", used by the current supporting code in sigsum-go.

-* We need to decide on the essential conversion features, to be added first.
+* Start with to-vkey and from-vkey commands.

 Further details can be sorted out in the MRs implementing conversion.